ndevenish/Site-ndevenish/_posts/2016-06-20-using-python-with-swift.markdown

   in order to get the python version, and prints it to the console
 - The NSView is a python-based custom view with a colored background

+And a completed version of the application developed in this article can be found [here][githubexample].

 Basic Integration
 -----------------